slowed metabolism?

 Feelings of coldness and isolation in 1983 were real, I think, but probably related more to the political atmosphere than to the “core body temperature” of poetry itself.
 The media were enticed by neo-liberalism – more than the electorate, actually.
 Feelings of cold may have related more to a loss of warmth, embodied in a collective feeling, than to literal cold, for example the disappearance of an audience or of other “alternative” poets.
 The sense of loss, pessimism, the departure of a cherished future... you can’t quantify these things.

-The anthology relies on a claim that alternative poets emerging during the 1980s had difficulties and that the metabolism of the scene had slowed down to near-deathly rates.
-By coincidence, I have retrieved poetry titles from 1983 from the British Library, and I thought to excerpt from that list the “alternative” titles.
+The project had, early on, a claim that alternative poets emerging during the 1980s had difficulties and that the metabolism of the scene had slowed down to near-deathly rates.
+By coincidence, I have retrieved poetry titles from 1983 from the British Library catalogue (and the Poetry library catalogue), and I thought to excerpt from that list the “alternative” titles.
 Like this.

 A bit brink green quartz-like / Tony Baker.
 Durham : Pig, 1983.